Oliver-Lack/chatPsych/README.md

 **Extra info**
-- An instance with Wordie will total 3.7gb of volume storage before any data is logged.
+- An instance with Wordie will total around 5gb of volume storage before any data is logged.